opensearch-project/project-website/_posts/2024-06-26-performance-improvment-hybrid-query-215.md

 ## Planned improvements

-We continue to analyze OpenSearch performance and identify opportunities for further enhancements.
+We will continue to analyze OpenSearch performance metrics and identify opportunities for further enhancements.
 Future improvements may include:

-- **Advanced optimization techniques for hybrid query**:  Iterating over blocks of documents rather than individual ones to further reduce latency and enhance performance.
-This technique aim to streamline hybrid query processing by minimizing the computational overhead associated with handling large volumes of data.
+- **Advanced optimization techniques for hybrid queries**: Iterating over batches of documents rather than individual ones to further reduce latency and enhance performance.
+This technique aims to streamline hybrid query processing by minimizing the computational overhead associated with handling large volumes of data.

 - **Algorithmic refinements**: Refining existing algorithms and introducing new ones better suited for hybrid search.
 This includes optimizing ranking and scoring mechanisms to ensure more accurate and faster results.

-Ongoing initiatives to provide continuous performance insights and improvements include:
+Ongoing initiatives to provide continuous performance insights and improvements include the following:

-- **Nightly benchmark runs**: Starting with version 2.15, the team will publish the results of hybrid query nightly benchmark runs so you can track performance changes between versions.
-These results will be available on the [OpenSearch Benchmarks page](https://opensearch.org/benchmarks/).
+- **Nightly benchmark runs**: Starting with version 2.15, we will publish the results of hybrid query nightly benchmark runs so you can track performance changes between versions.
+These results will be available on the [OpenSearch Performance Benchmarks](https://opensearch.org/benchmarks/) page.

 - **Enhanced benchmark workloads**: We'll expand benchmark workloads with extensions in order to gather metrics for vector search queries, in addition to text search queries.